ZerBea/wifi_laboratory/README.md

 hcxlabtool
 ==============

-Skeleton to test WiFi adapters, to understand 802.11 protocol and to discover potential weak points.
+This is a highly experimental penetration testing tool!

 Feature requests will be ignored!

-It is not made for newbies and comes without any warnings.
+It is not made for newbies and it comes without warnings.

 Code will often change!